John Lewis report reveals increased Crocs sales during lockdown

 There was also a large increase in demand for beauty products and skin care accounted for a third of all John Lewis beauty sales.

-The retailer reported seeing nearly half a million searches for skincare products in the past year, and customers became more interested in the vegan and organic lines.
+The retailer reported seeing nearly half a million searches for skincare products in the past year, with customers becoming more interested in the vegan and organic lines.

-Regarding the specific items that were in demand, John Lewis pointed out how, in November 2020, Nicole Kidman’s statement made with her clothing items on the hit drama series The Undoing caused a 49% increase in searches for colorful coats.
+As for the specific items that were in demand, John Lewis noted how, in November 2020, Nicole Kidman’s statement made with her clothing items on the hit drama series The Undoing caused a 49% increase in searches for colorful coats.

 Meanwhile, in March 2021, the popular BBC series The Serpent, set in the 1970s, sparked a surge in demand for clothing of the time, with an increase in searches for flared jeans and aviator sunglasses.